On the optimal control of kinetic epidemic models with uncertain social features: Selective control of the kinetic epidemic model

 The optimal control $u^*$ is such that

-under the constraint \eqref{eq:interaction_controlled}, where $\mathcal{U}$ is the set of the admissible controls.
+under the constraint \eqref{eq:interaction_controlled}, where $\mathcal{U}$ is the set of the admissible controls, \reply{i.e., the set of controls such that $x_J''\geq 0$}.
 We define the cost $\mathcal{J}_J$ as follows \( \mathcal{J}_J(u,x'') = (x''_J - x_{T,J})^2 + \kappa |u|^p, \qquad J\in\{S,E,I,R\}, \) being $\kappa>0$ a penalization coefficient and $x_{T,J}>0$ the desired target number of contacts to reach in each compartment.
 We remark that the introduced penalization can depend by the compartment of the agent and that the control obtained from \eqref{eq:mincontrol} subject to \eqref{eq:interaction_controlled} is independent on $\z \in \mathbb R^{d_\z}$.
 Typical choices for the cost function $\mathcal{J}_J$ are obtained for $p=1,2$ and a clear analytical understanding is generally difficult for general convex functions and suitable numerical method should be developed.

 Let us consider the simple case $p = 2$.
 Hence, the minimization of^^>\eqref{eq:mincontrol} can be achieved via a Lagrangian multiplier approach.
 We define the Lagrangian

 where $\theta \in \R$ is the multiplier associated to the constraint^^>\eqref{eq:interaction_controlled}.
 Then we compute